-Interested in why organizations do employee performance evaluation?
+Are you interested in why organizations do employee performance evaluations?
 It's both an evaluative process and a communication tool.
-Done traditionally, employee performance evaluation is universally disliked by supervisors and employees.
+Done traditionally, employee performance evaluation is universally disliked by supervisors, managers, and employees.

 The question on the table now is why organizations would want to ask employees to participate in either employee performance evaluation or a performance management system.
 Good reasons exist for advocating the basic concept of performance evaluation.
-I’m just not a fan of the traditional process.
+There are few fans of the traditional appraisal process.

 Where Employee Performance Evaluation Fits